 Scheduling Block Preparation (Phase 2): The highest-ranked projects (Grades A and B, and some Grade C as required) then proceed to Scheduling Block Preparation, also called Phase 2.
-During Phase 2, successful proposers will use the OT to convert their Phase 1 Science Goals into Scheduling Blocks (SBs), which contain all the instructions necessary to carry out the observations specified in the SG, including calibrations, etc. SBs are then submitted to a scheduling queue so they are available to the array operators when conditions are appropriate at the ALMA site, according to the ranked list of proposals, operations schedule and weather conditions.
-Once SBs have been submitted, users can track the status of their project through the ALMA Project Tracker (SnooPI), a user application available from the Science Portal (https://almascience.nrao.edu/observing/snoopi).
+During Phase 2, successful proposers will have the opportunity to review their SGs and make minor changes if necessary (but see below).
+After this their Phase 1 Science Goals will be converted into Scheduling Blocks (SBs), which contain all the instructions necessary to carry out the observations specified in the SG, including calibrations, etc. SBs are then submitted to a scheduling queue so they are available to the array operators when conditions are appropriate at the ALMA site, according to the ranked list of proposals, operations schedule and weather conditions.
+Once SBs have been submitted, users can track the status of their project through the ALMA Project Tracker (SnooPI), a user application available from the Science Portal (https://almascience.org/observing/snoopi).
 Note that only very minor changes (e.g. source position change less than half the primary beam size) to the SBs are permitted during Phase 2.
 Any significant change requires a major change request through the Helpdesk, and may result in delays to implementing the SBs and/or may not be granted.
-See the Proposer's Guide section 7.2 for details.
+See the Proposer's Guide section 6.2 for details.